 Project Description: This project will install Low Impact Design (LID) measures in order to treat surface runoff to improve the water quality within Chollas Creek.
 Specific LIDs to be installed include bioretention BMP's (Best Management Practice), biofiltration BMP's, and a proprietary biofiltration BMP's (Modular Wetlands or approved equal) along the following streets within the Logan Heights Community: Newton Avenue, 29th Street, 30th Street, and 32nd Street.
 Total project cost is \$3.7M and it is fully funded.
 Any unanticipated costs to this project that would cause a delay in completion should be included in the FY25 budget.
-Estimated cost: TBD

-Memorial Community Park Sports Field, Security and Pedestrian Lighting Project CIP# B23028
+Memorial Community Park Sports Field, Security and Pedestrian Lighting Project CIP# B23028 health and safety standards.

-This project will install much needed sports field and security/pathway lighting upgrades at Memorial Community Park, located at 2975 Ocean View Boulevard in the Logan Heights community.
-The project would install lighting to accommodate all park users and meet public health and safety standards.
 It would include the upgrade and installation of necessary lighting infrastructure and the removal and replacement of existing surfaces such as concrete, turf, walkways, fences and any required ADA upgrades and improvements.
 In 2023, this project was chosen to receive \$3.5M in State grant funding and is eligible for Citywide Park DIF.
 Initial estimates indicate the project may cost \$6M.
 The FY25 budget should provide funding for this project and the city should continue to pursue any available state or federal grant funding intended for park related projects in communities of concern.
-Estimated cost: \$2.5M